Canadian Line Materials

-Though most CLM sirens are now decommissioned or removed, a few are owned privately, with rumors about one being refurbished and put back in service in Dashwood, Ontario.

 History

+A rooftop-mounted CLM 927xxDP Rotating Siren at CPKC's Kipp Yard in Kipp, AB.

-Canadian Line Materials was a Canadian electrical manufacturing company which began business in 1925 as a division from Line material company in Milwaukee, Wisconsin and built electrical equipment such as lightning arresters. about 20 years after they began business, in around 1940 they made their first siren, the 5261 and 5263. the Canadian government contacted CLM asking if they could make civil defense sirens to warn civilians and military about incoming attacks that were confirmed by NORAD.
-CLM accepted and began production of their sirens, installing over 1600+ sirens all over Canada.
-In 1985, CLM was sold to Cooper Industries, and no longer exists.
+Canadian Line Materials began business in 1925 as a division from McGraw-Edison, and built electrical equipment such as lightning arresters.
+In around 1940 they made their first sirens, Models 5261 and 5263.
+The Canadian government contacted CLM asking if they could make civil defense sirens to warn civilians and military about incoming attacks.
+CLM accepted and began production of their sirens, installing over 1,600 sirens across Canada.
+In 1985, CLM was sold to Cooper Industries.